 Scythian Mythology

 Talk about Scythian mythology should begin with the fact that before the emergence of the Scythians in the steppes of Ukraine, the Trypillian and Pit cultures existed in this region in the 3rd mill.
 BC.
 The question of the ethnicity of Trypillian culture is controversial, but the creators of Pit culture were the Turkic tribes (see section Ethnicity of the Neolithic and Eneolithic cultures of Eastern Europe).
 I associate with the Scythians the Turkic tribe of the Bulgars, whose ancestors are the modern Chuvash, whose language has preserved the most archaic features of the Proto-Turkic language (STETSYUK VALENTYN.
 1998, 65-66, STETSYUK V.M.
 1999, 85-95).
-Studying Scythian mythology, one can not lose sight of the cultural continuity that could take place for millennia.
+Studying the Scythian mythology, one can not lose sight of the cultural continuity that could stretch for millennia.

-There is extensive literature devoted to Scythian mythology in the world, but most researchers initially erroneously refer the Scythians to Iranian people, and then selectively adopt more or less pertinent facts to explain the meaning of the names of gods, myths, and legends or scenes depicted on the Scythian vases and so on.
+There is extensive literature devoted to Scythian mythology in the world, however, most researchers initially erroneously refer the Scythians to Iranian people, and then selectively adopt more or less pertinent facts to explain the meaning of the names of gods, myths, and legends or scenes depicted on the Scythian vases and so on.
 The limited nature of such an approach was not without attention and in fact, became a subject of considerable criticism:

 Attempts to reconstruct the "Scythian model of the world" were made in Scythology.
 However, from our point of view, they were not comprehensive because the reconstruction was carried out on an Indo-Iranian linguistic and mythological basis, the possibilities of which, as already mentioned, are limited for the interpretation of Scythian myths (HASANOV ZAUR.
 2002: 354).

-The author of these lines undertook a serious attempt to reconstruct the "Scythian model of the religious and mythological system of the world on the basis of Turkic languages" (ibid: 303-358).
+The author of these lines undertook a serious attempt to reconstruct the "Scythian model of the religious and mythological system of the world based on Turkic languages" (ibid: 303-358).
 This attempt causes great confidence, but it remains incomprehensible why the Chuvash mythology and the Chuvash language were completely ignored in the study, though they preserved the archaic worldview and language of the ancient Turks.
 The model presented by Hasanov would be more perfect when referring to the spiritual heritage of the Chuvashes.
 In this essay, we will try to eliminate this shortcoming in our approach to studying the mythology of the Scythians.

 Many linguistic and archaeological pieces of evidence convince us that the Scythians were the Turkic Bulgars.
 The same is confirmed also by the Scythian mythology.
-By identifying the ancient Bulgars with the Scythians, we get a satisfactory explanation for the significant fact of the absence of fire, the wheel, and the chariot in Scythian worship, which are so characteristic for Iranian people.
-At the same time, Scythian mythology has an acceptable explanation for deciphering the names of Scythian gods by means of the Chuvash language.
+By identifying the ancient Bulgars with the Scythians, we get a satisfactory explanation for the significant fact of the absence of fire, the wheel, and the chariot in Scythian worship, which are so characteristic of Iranian people.
+At the same time, Scythian mythology has an acceptable explanation for deciphering the names of Scythian gods using the Chuvash language.
 Scythian monuments of culture have a certain reflection of the Chuvash beliefs and customs.
 Although some of them are considered not as Scythian ones, such as the mysterious stone idol (see the photo at left).

-The totem pole found in the Zbruch River, the left tributary of the Dniester, in 1848, was traditionally considered as a Slavic monument, however, some scientists believe it has no analogies in Slavic mythology and reveals a great similarity with Scythian stone sculptures.
+The totem pole found in the Zbruch River, the left tributary of the Dniester, in 1848, was traditionally considered a Slavic monument, however, some scientists believe it has no analogies in Slavic mythology and reveals a great similarity with Scythian stone sculptures.
 This case gives grounds to look for clues of this carved image in Scythian mythology.

 In 2011, a granite pillar was found in the village of Ruchaivka in the Zaporizhzhia Region.
 As it turned out after investigation this is a Scythian anthropomorphic stele (see. photo below).